Got Questions? We got answers!

 Here’s a great case study on how CPG brand Chomps uses us for their DTC site to compliment their already very strong presence also in retail.
 One of the hurdles many CPG brands face when shifting focus to DTC is customer engagement and retention.
 This is where Because stands out.
 Since we integrate into the Klaviyo cookie, we can personalize your site based on tons of important data about site visitors using your Klaviyo segments, including things like previous buying behavior, whether or not they're already on a subscription, first-time buyers, customers who haven't purchased in the last 180 days, abandoned carts, geolocation like country and state, quiz data, personas, and more.

 After their first impression, we then track everything each visitor does next.
 Maybe Visitor A does not purchase, but Visitor B does.
 Maybe Visitor B had a cart size of $70 (the AOV on the campaign).
 Visitor B would have 1 impression, $70 AOV, and $70 in revenue.
 Visitor A would have 1 impression and no revenue.
-This becomes more interesting when you look at a higher volume of visitors and see the commonality in their behavior (impact on conversion rates and AOV) because the ONLY difference between to the two groups of visitors is the campaign one group saw and the other did not, since the test was run in the exact same time period (promotional or not), and visitors had to pass the exact same rules (be on the same page, have the same amount in cart, be in the same Klaviyo segment, etc.)
+This becomes more interesting when you look at a higher volume of visitors and see the commonality in their behavior (impact on conversion rates and AOV) because the ONLY difference in site experience between the two groups of visitors is the Because campaign that one group saw and the other did not - since the test was run in the exact same time period (promotional or not), and visitors had to pass the exact same rules (be on the same page, have the same amount in cart, be in the same Klaviyo segment, etc.)

 The final point to note is that there is no add to cart rate for cart campaigns because the impression happens after add to cart, but you'll see add to cart rate on all campaigns that are not cart campaigns.